nodell111/selectedtopics-group-2/README.md

     size for applying  .h5 model priorly saved.
   -The resulting image can be saved either with a null transparency layer of detection or an alpha = 0.3 as a .jpeg image in any chosen folder.

+Sample resultes can be found in newresult.zip folder.